 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Have you ever wondered how to make rice pudding with jasmine rice?
 I love desserts.
 I’m not a huge fan of heavy, sweet desserts like cakes and cupcakes.
 When I want dessert, I generally choose something egg-based or fruit-based.
 I’m even happier when it has both eggs and fruit in it.

 How to Make Rice Pudding with Jasmine Rice

 One of my favorite egg-based desserts is rice pudding.
 Normally, when I make rice pudding, I start with plain white rice.
 Why?
 It’s what my Mom always did when I was growing up.
 Recently, I heard of Jasmine Rice so I had to learn more.
 So, if you’re wondering how to make rice pudding with jasmine rice, keep reading!

 Jasmine rice is a naturally aromatic rice from the high plateaus of Thailand.
 Historically, jasmine rice was cultivated for the royalty of the kingdom of Siam.
 When the rice is cooked, it is soft, white and fluffy.
 When cooked, jasmine rice has a slightly nutty aroma which made it the perfect choice for rice pudding.
 You are going to love this creamy jasmine rice pudding recipe!